Kaylotura/buster-world/README.md

 ####Bugs
 * Chain fired is unconnected to player icon.
 * Chain does not die on impact with bubble, preventing bubble spawning.
-* Geolocational Movment only works over HTTPS, and needs a secure link.
+* Geo-locational Movement only works over HTTPS, and needs a secure link.
+* Map not showing up...

 ###High Score Page
 This page holds all of the scores and player names associated with the score in descending order.